Lymphomatoid Papulosis

 Each papule heals within 2-8 weeks, leaving a hypopigmented or hyperpigmented, depressed, oval, and varioliform scar.

 Large nodules and plaques may take months to resolve.
-Carefully evaluate solitary ulcerated nodules, plaques, or masses for CD30+ ALCL (see image below), MF, or rarely, HD.
+Carefully evaluate solitary ulcerated nodules, plaques, or masses for CD30+ anaplastic large cell lymphoma (ALCL; see the image below), mycosis fungoides (MF), or, rarely, Hodgkin disease (HD).

 View Image